Phota80/ColorCodeCalculator/README.md

 }

 ##How to run the color-code-calculator project
-Step 1: Down the the project zip or clone the project
+Step 1: Download the zip or clone the project with HTTP
 Step2: Open the Solution file in Visual studio 2013 or above
 Step3: Build & run the solution